coffee beans

 Tasting Notes: Bursting with fruity flavors of peach, raspberry, and honey

-Important Notes: Organically grown by Raquel Giron – fourth generation Honduran coffee farmer
+Important Notes: Organically grown by Raquel Giron, a fourth generation Honduran coffee farmer

-When choosing the best coffee for Chemex, showcasing Spirit Animal was a no-brainer.
+When choosing the best coffee for Chemex, showcasing Spirit Animal was a no-brainer for us.
 What was hard, however, was choosing just one.
 They partner with smallholder Honduran coffee farmers who produce exceptional single-origin coffees with a focus on good ethical practices.

 What to Expect: